Bird’s Nest Crag

 F.A.
 Simon Smith and Jason Eng (2004)

 Climb the obvious and diagonally left slightly overhanging crack.
-The climb gets progressivelly harder, not jumping on the belay being part of the game.
+The climb gets progressively harder, not jumping on the belay being part of the game.
+(12m, 6 Bolts))

 F.A.
 Laurent Jacob (2012)